moazzamalirind/GCD_BugFlowExperiment/README.md

 When the model will run another dialog window will appear showing status of the run.
 You will see "Status: Normal completion" after the run was completed.
 You should also check if the solution is optimal (Look for sentense saying: Optimal Solution found).
 You have successfully run the model and all the output files are updated.

 _Note:_ We used the CPLEX Solver throughout our study, as our model is linear and CPLEX was well-suited for this analysis.
 Users can switch solvers by commenting out the line "option LP= CPLEX" (add * at the beginning of the line).
 Available solvers can be found under File > Options.
 In the Options window, navigate to the Solvers tab, select a linear solver of your choice, click OK, and the solver will be updated.

-5. The outputs will be available in Valid_March2018(2Periods).gdx or Valid_March2018(2Periods).xlsx files.
+4. The outputs will be available in Valid_March2018(2Periods).gdx or Valid_March2018(2Periods).xlsx files.
 Move to the worksheet "Scalar", the value of "TotMonth_volume" parameter represents released volume (Ac-ft/Month).
 In the same worksheet (Scalar), the sum of parameters XStore_Steady + XStore_unsteady produce the total monthly energy generated (MWh).
-6.

-Now we have to bring the code file (.gms) into our project.
-Click File/Open.
-Open Window will appear.
-Set Files of type: Gams files (*.gms).
-Now if your project and files are saved in the same folder you will see two files: a) August18_Sat_Validation b) August2018_Validation(Hourly).
-Click one and click open.
-For instance, the first one we are opening is Saturday-Sunday-Weekday day model code so click August18_Sat_Validation.
-The code file contains all neccessary inputs and there is no need of modification or any external input file.
-All you have to do is run the model.
-There are couple of ways to run the model.
-A) Press F9 on your keyboard.
-B) Click the Run icon available in the icon bar (Hint: Point your mouse at each of the icons and it will tell you the functionality of that icon).
-When the model will run another dialog window will appear showing status of the run.
-You will see "Status: Normal completion" after the run was completed.
-You should also check if the solution is optimal (Look for sentense saying: Optimal Solution found).
-You have successfully run the model and all the output files are updated.
-Note: We have used CPLEX Solver throughout our study (Line 158 in the .gms file).
-This is a linear model so it will work with any linear solver.
-Extra: In case to change the solver, comment out code Line 158 by placing * infornt of the line.
-Now Click File/Options.
-In the options window go to the Solvers tab and click any linear solver of your choice.
-Click Ok and your solver is now changed.
-In similar manner you can run the Hourly model by opening "August2018_Validation(Hourly).gms" and run the model.
-This code requires external input file.
-So it's necessary that "Input_August2018.xlsx" should be available in the same project folder.
-Now you can visulaze results either using GAMS platform or using MS-Excel output file (.xlsx).
-For instance, using GAMS IDE.
-Click File/Open.
-Change Files of type to GDX files (*.gdx).
-Now you will see two files: a) Valid_August2018(Hourly) b) Valid_SatModel_August.
-Open both files one at a time.
-To understand what different Symbol represent, please refer the details given in the code files (.gms).
-Here, Click Released_vol and you will find the total released volume value (Level).
-The energy generated is represented by symbol Xstore.
-For example, adding values of d1 to d31 will give total monthly energy generation from the hourly model.
-In case of Saturday-Sunday-Weekday model, Xstore is giving periodic energy generation of different daytypes.
-The monthly energy generation will be summation of energy during daytype.
-Monthly energy generation= 15141.4 + 26211.3+ 15141.4 + 27691.6 + 89804.7 + 235298.9 = 409289.3.
-% Error = 100* (Model-Observed) /Observed.
-E.g. %Error = 100* (409289 - 392938)/392938 = 4.2%.
+5. The %error is generated using the formula % Error = 100* (Model-Observed) /Observed.
+For example, %Error = 100* (375426 - 363797)/375426 = 3.2%.
+6. The parameter FStore in the same worksheet (Scalar) captures the total monthly hydropeaking value ($).
+We believe the user can replicate the above steps for the hourly code (March2018_Validation(Hourly)) and produce the required outputs.
+7. For the Saturday-Sunday-Weekday model, a separate validation folder is available under Contract Price (e.g., GCD_BugFlowExperiment/Months of 2018/March 2018/Contract Price Model/Validation).
+Users should replicate the steps used for the 2-periods code, run the March18_Sat_Validation.gms, and generate all required outputs.
+8. Here, we have outlined the steps to reproduce results for March.
+However, the same steps apply to all months from April to October.
+Once all results are entered into Results Summary.xlsx, you will have a completed Table S1.